0rtis/jsafebox/README.md

     length 0|datagram 0|length 1|datagram 1|length 3|...|datagram N

 The first datagram `datagram 0` is the *header* and is **the only datagram not encrypted**.
 The *header* contains text entries specified by the user and various additional entries incuding a protocol explanation, the type of encoding and the IV of the encryption.
-The *header*'s data is stored in JSON format can seen by opening the safe file with a basic text editor.
+The *header*'s data is stored in JSON format and can be seen by opening the safe file with a basic text editor.

 The second datagram `datagram 1` is the *properties*.
 It contains encrypted text entries specified by the user.

 The following datagrams (from 2 to N) are the encrypted files.
-They worked by pair: `datagram i ` contains the metadata of the file an encrypted JSON text and `datagram i+1` contains the bytes of the encrypted file.
+They work by pair: `datagram i ` contains the metadata of the file as an encrypted JSON text and `datagram i+1` contains the bytes of the encrypted file.

 ### Why JSafe ?